 Last comment is on these certifications of heights.
-Um, I feel that, um, the builder and the homeowner are the responsible party and I know it's, uh, you know, if they accidently or intentionally build at the wrong height that they've got to fix it.
-Um, there has been homes in this neighborhood, in this town, I've seen people cut six feet off the roof cause they had to fix it.
-So, I think accountability, uh, is the builder's responsibility and the homeowner's responsibility.
-The one thing that you could do because having a certification before you pour really isn't a certification, having a certification, uh, before you do a framing inspection from the time the slab is poured, so the builder starts at risk with, on the framing, I think that's fine.
+I feel that the builder and the homeowner are the responsible party; and if they accidently, or intentionally, built at the wrong height then they've got to fix it.
+There has been homes in this neighborhood, in this town, I've seen people cut six feet off the roof cause they had to fix it.
+So, I think accountability is the builder's responsibility and the homeowner's responsibility.
+Having a certification before you pour really isn't a certification, having a certification, before you do a framing inspection from the time the slab is poured, so the builder starts at risk on the framing, I think that's fine.
 We have to have a pad certification before you can call the framing inspection.
-But to, there is no way to stop, you have no means, uh no reasonable means to stop a builder from, you know, pouring the slab and wanting to get framers on there in the next day or two.
-Uh, and having an engineer have to come back and certify could take three to five days in a good market and some, in tougher times it may take longer.
+But, there is no reasonable means to stop a builder from pouring the slab and wanting to get framers out there in the next day or two.
+Having an engineer have to come back and certify could take three to five days in a good market and some, in tougher times it may take longer.

 So, I encourage you to just hold people accountable.
-I mean, uh, you know, the benchmarks and the elevations are, I mean it's the builder's responsibility, it's the homeowner's responsibility.
-And if the town finds that they violated it by more than a reasonable tolerance, you know, an inch/inch and a quarter whatever that reasonable tolerance is, uh, because if you find out your pad height is wrong you can make it up in your ceiling heights and in your overall.
+And if the town finds that they violated the pad elevation by more than a reasonable tolerance, an inch or an inch and a quarter, whatever that reasonable tolerance is, because you find out the pad height is wrong you can make it up in the ceiling heights and not in the overall height.
 I would have a zero tolerance on overall heights of the projects.
-Uh, but, you know, the benchmarking of the slab is really more about are they out of the, to me its more about Paul Mood making sure we don't have homes that will flood because the 24 foot is an absolute you cant exceed it.
-If you do you get your skill saw and cut your roof of and I can show you dozens of homes around this town that had, had to do that.
-So, thank you for your time.
-Be glad to answer questions be glad to answer questions even if you want to call me and discuss things deeper
+The benchmarking of the slab is really more about Paul Mood making sure we don't have homes that will flood because the 24 foot height is an absolute you cannot exceed.
+If you do, then you get your skill saw and cut your roof off and I can show you dozens of homes around this town that had to do that.
+Thank you for your time.
+I am glad to answer questions even if you want to call me and discuss things further.

-[Verbatim comments end by Rod Cullum, resident and homebuilder] (1:58:00 -2:10:12)
+[Comments end by Rod Cullum, resident and homebuilder] (1:58:00 -2:10:12)